Azure/caf-terraform-landingzones/README.md

 * **Flexible foundations to meet customer needs**: everything is customizable at all layers.
 * **Key-based configuration and customization**: all configuration objects will call each other based on the object keys.
 * **Iteration-based objects deployment**: a landing zone calls all its modules, iterating on complex objects for technical resources deployment.
+* **Enterprise-scale support**: added support for foundations landing zones to optionally leverage Azure Enterprise-scale module.
+* **Terraform Cloud/Enterprise bootstrap**: added initial support for Hashicorp Terraform Cloud/Enterprise to support environment bootstrap.

 ## Getting started

 See our [Getting Started](./documentation/getting_started/getting_started.md) on your laptop, or on the web with [Getting Started on VSCodespaces](./documentation/getting_started/getting_started_codespaces.md).

 See our [Getting Started Video](https://www.youtube.com/watch?v=t1exCkWft60)

+## Sample configuration repository

+When starting an enterprise deployment, we recommend you start creating a configuration repository where you start crafting you configuration environment.

+You can find the [starter repository here](https://github.com/Azure/caf-terraform-landingzones-starter)

 ## Documentation